FTR (professional wrestling): Professional wrestling style and persona

 FTR have been praised for their old-school style and knowledge of tag team wrestling.
 According to Harwood, the tag team approach to wrestling is having boundaries and rules and work with them, usually breaking them.
 Pro wrestling booker and manager Jim Cornette, known for his old-school approach, has praised the team on several occasions.
 The team uses the phrase "No flips, just fists" to convey their more traditional, mat based in-ring style in contrast to the more high flying style of some contemporary teams.
 The duo said that they were modeled after The Brain Busters and the Condrey/Eaton version of The Midnight Express.

 After the two left WWE, Dawson and Wilder changed their names to Dax Harwood and Cash Wheeler, now using their real last names while paying tribute to Demolition's Ax and Smash.

-The duo's finishing move, called "Shatter Machine" in WWE, was inspired by the "Codebreaker" used by Chris Jericho, whom the two saw as a major inspiration; although WWE staff had told them they didn't need it, the two asked for Jericho's approval to use the move, which he gave them.
+The duo's finishing move, called the "Shatter Machine" in WWE, was inspired by the "Codebreaker" used by Chris Jericho, whom the two saw as a major inspiration; although WWE staff had told them they did not need it, the two asked for Jericho's approval to use the move, which he gave them.
 The duo confirmed after leaving WWE that they would change the move's name.
 As FTR, the duo renamed the move to the "Goodnight Express", an homage to The Midnight Express.
 They later renamed the move again to "Big Rig" after the late Brodie Lee before returning to the “Shatter Machine” name in 2023 at Revolution.
 FTR also uses an assisted spike piledriver called the "Mind Breaker" as their double-team finishing move in AEW, modeled after the Brain Busters's own finisher.

 In November 2020, Harwood and Wheeler revealed in an interview with Talk Sport journalist Alex McCarthy that FTR wanted to join AEW, despite being offered a huge amount of money to stay in the WWE, because they kept getting pulled from main roster events in the WWE.
 Harwood stated "We knew it was time for us to move on because money is great, and I am so fortunate and lucky to take care of my beautiful wife and perfect little six year old daughter because of professional wrestling, but that's what it's because of – professional wrestling."
 Wheeler stated "Once we got pulled from all of our dates on the main roster, it was down to NXT as the option and we talked to Hunter at length, there were offers on the table that were very tempting because we loved NXT and we loved our time there, but at the end of the day like Dax said, we knew that our time there was done."

 Other media

-The Revival made their video game debut as playable characters in WWE 2K17, and have since appeared in WWE 2K18, WWE 2K19, and WWE 2K20.
+The Revival made their video game debut as playable characters in WWE 2K17, and have since appeared in WWE 2K18, WWE 2K19, WWE 2K20. and AEW Fight Forever.